Please read the policy statement and disclaimer before reading the answers on this page.

 Men's teams are limited to 6.3 scholarship equivalents.
 For the men, this number represents a total budget that can be distributed to multiple athletes.
 It is measured in full scholarship (out of state) equivalents.
 Thus, 6.3 scholarships can stretch to 12 or more athletes.
 In addition, in-state athletes can be fully funded for far less than a full scholarship equivalent.
 The number available for award and the amount of the award varies by team and by year.

 Q6: When does the recruiting period officially start?

 Q8: What athletic skills do college recruiters look for in their prospects?

 A9: For the women, there are no clear generalizations that can be made with regard to recruiting.
 However, in terms of athletic ability, we frequently hear college coaches express similar criteria in terms of skills.
 Besides a certain skill level, attributes such as natural athletic ability, good execution, clean lines, and excellent fitness are also valued in varying combinations by recruiters.
 Although the weighting of criteria may differ, in general, college coaches tend to value gymnasts that can already demonstrate 10.0 start value routines that also meet the minimum criteria for composition in the NCAA.
 These routines must also be competed with good consistency, good execution, good form and amplitude.
 The NCAA Code Modifications have significant differences from the Junior Olympic code, including a start value of 9.4 before bonus on uneven bars (UB), balance beam (BB) and floor exercise (FX).

 Here are a few examples of skills sought by teams in the Top 36 nationally:

 On vault, the Yurchenko Layout 1/1 and 1/2 have become commonplace.
-10.0 start value vaults with saltos are preferred, thus the Yurchenko 2/1 and 1 1/2 (aka 3/2), Pike Front 1/2, layout Kasamatsu and Pike Omelianchik have become attractive to recruiters.
+10.0 start value vaults with saltos are preferred by the top teams, thus the Yurchenko 2/1 and 1 1/2 (aka 3/2), Pike Front 1/2, layout Kasamatsu and Pike Omelianchik have become attractive to recruiters, as long as they are done well.